angusmci/ansible-role-qmailtoaster/README.md

 For more information about `qmailtoaster`, see http://qmailtoaster.com.

-This is a port to Ansible of Eric Broch's install script.
+This is a port to Ansible of Eric Broch's install scripts.
 At the time of writing this role is UNTESTED and INCOMPLETE.
 Any bugs in the role are my fault, not Eric's.

-Very many thanks to Eric Broch for maintaining the qmailtoaster repositories.
+Thanks to the maintainers of `qmailtoaster`, Eric Shubert and Eric Broch, for all their hard work in maintaining, updating and extending the `qmailtoaster` system.
+Thanks are due also to Daniel Bernstein, the original author of `qmail`, and to everyone else who has contributed to the `qmailtoaster` ecosystem.

-DO NOT USE THIS FOR PRODUCTION (or anything else).
+BECAUSE THIS ROLE IS STILL UNDER ACTIVE DEVELOPMENT, IT IS NOT RECOMMENDED FOR PRODUCTION SYSTEMS.
 NO WARRANTY, EXPRESS OR IMPLIED.

 Requirements
 ------------